ntoll/ntoll.github.io/posts/aesthetic-approach.md

 vehicle for shallow gossip and the delivery of (typically beautiful looking) adverts based upon invasive data collection.
-Your calorie counting app might help you measure your typical energy intake, but it isn't enlarging your awareness of the vitally delicious, healthy and skillfully prepared food you _could_ be eating as part of a healthy lifestyle.
+Your calorie counting app might help you measure your typical energy intake, but it isn't enlarging your awareness of the vitally delicious, healthy and skilfully prepared food you _could_ be eating as part of a healthy lifestyle.
 It's actually a very specific and not particularly nourishing way of paying attention to the world (in fact, it's a tragically shallow and joyless exercise in data collection).
 The